Thursday, 29 May 2025

 Tuesday, 27th May LEIGHTON BUZZARD - OXFORD - ABINGDON

-Robyn writes: The weather was bright and sunny when we woke up this morning at about 5 (after crashing out at about 9).
+Robyn writes: The weather was bright and sunny when we woke up this morning at about 5 (after crashing out last night at about 9).
 Alas, it didn’t stay that way for very long – by 8 o’clock, it was very overcast, and the rain started soon afterwards.
 Glen was heading back to work after the Bank Holiday weekend, and Lex and I decided to travel to the southwest.
 I wanted to go and have a wander among the ‘dreaming spires’ of Oxford one more time, and he wanted to visit the village of Abingdon, a little further beyond Oxford.

 The rain was really setting in by the time we were halfway there; unfortunately, today the Met got the forecast absolutely right!
 He dropped me off at Thornhill Park & Ride around 10.30.
 Fortunately, it’s a big bus interchange (you can get buses into Heathrow and London from there), so has a large, warm terminal to wait in.
 I worked out which stop my bus would leave from, and waited near there.
 Strangely, in the end, it parked and left from around the back of the building, but I think everyone else who was waiting for it saw it there!
-I went up on the second storey, and enjoyed the ride into the centre of Oxford.
+I went up onto the top deck, and enjoyed the ride into the centre of Oxford.
 We went past a lot of student accommodation ( well, it is known as a university city).

 The bus dropped me in the city centre around 11.10.
 Still raining!
 My little travel umbrella and new rain jacket have both got a workout today.
 With the temperature hovering around 13 degrees, so did my puffy Macpac jacket.
 We’d spent two days in Oxford in 2014, and it took me a little while to reacquaint myself with the layout.
 Lots of winding streets and lanes!
 I found the Radcliffe Camera, and revisited the Vaults & Garden Café at the University Church for lunch.
 It was warm and noisy and blissfully dry.
 I had a tasty Oxford Cheese Rarebit and salad, and the best cup of tea I’ve had in ages for lunch – 12 pounds, which I thought was not too bad.